jajimenez/energy-es/README.md

 # Energy-ES
-Energy-ES is a desktop application that displays the energy price for the current day in Spain.

-This application gets the data from a public API of Red Electrica.
+Energy-ES is a desktop application that displays the hourly energy prices for the current day in Spain.
+The data is provided by the API of Red Electrica.

 - Version: 0.1.0
 - Author: Jose A. Jimenez (jajimenezcarm@gmail.com)